 Step 3.
-The Task Name can be modified to what you need.
+The Task Name can be modified as you want.
 The related system partitions are selected by default, just select the destination path to store system image.

 Step 4.
 Click Start Backup to create system image.

 In Step 4, Schedule means the system can be backed up automatically.
 For schedule settings, you can choose Daily, Weekly, Monthly, Event triggers, USB plug in or Real-time Sync.
 The last three modes require you to upgrade to the advanced version.

 Scheme (in paid version) in Step 4 will set the older backups to be deleted automatically.
 Also, it provides 3 different backup methods (Full/Incremental/Differential Backup).

 If you want to restore system later, you can go Home > the System Backup task > Restore.
 To restore your computer from a boot failure, you need to create recovery environment in advance.

 This article shows the reasons why Windows backup keeps failing and provides 3 solutions.
 You can use the methods mentioned in the article to try to solve the problem.
 If you feel that these measures are not suitable for you, you can turn to the best free alternative – AOMEI Backupper Standard.
 It offers you more advanced features.

 It not only makes backup tasks easy but also allows you to perform scheduled backup to avoid data loss.
 What's more, AOMEI Backupper is specialized disk clone software that enables you to clone SSD to larger SSD.
 You can download this software to discover more useful features.